 Wildlife veterinarians often work in conjunction with wildlife rehabilitators at a rehabilitation facility.
 They also must be able to interact and communicate effectively with veterinary technicians, wildlife officials, and members of the public.

-It is not unusual for vets to work some nights, weekends, and holidays.
-Some wildlife veterinarians have schedules that involve “on call” time for treating emergency cases, and it is not uncommon for vets to put in 50 hours of work (or more) per week.
+It's common for vets to work some nights, weekends, and holidays.
+Some wildlife veterinarians have schedules that involve “on call” time for treating emergency cases, and it's common for vets to put in 50 hours of work (or more) per week.

 Vets may work primarily as small animal, equine, or large animal vets and combine that career path with wildlife work.
 Some wildlife vets choose to work exclusively with exotic animals or native wildlife species.

 Education and Training

-All wildlife veterinarians graduate with a Doctor of Veterinary Medicine (DVM) degree, which is achieved after completing a demanding course of study which covers both small and large animal species.
+All wildlife veterinarians graduate with a Doctor of Veterinary Medicine (DVM) degree, which they earn by completing a demanding course of study that covers both small and large animal species.

 The Tufts University veterinary program is well known for its Wildlife Medicine Program.
-The Tufts Wildlife Clinic affords veterinary students the opportunity to work with over 1,600 native species patients each year.
+The Tufts Wildlife Clinic affords veterinary students the opportunity to work with more than 3,000 wild animals each year.
 These animals are brought in for treatment by fish and game wardens, local rehabilitators, and members of the public.

 The University of California at Davis also offers access to its Wildlife Health Center as part of its veterinary medicine program.
 Veterinary educational options involving wildlife are plentiful at UC Davis.
 Options include a DVM degree with an emphasis in wildlife health, a 2-year post-DVM Masters degree focused on wildlife health and epidemiology, and a post-DVM residency in zoo medicine and pathology.

-The American Veterinary Medical Association is one of the most prominent veterinary organizations, representing over 100,000 practitioners.
+The American Veterinary Medical Association (AVMA) is one of the most prominent veterinary organizations, representing around 100,000 practitioners.
 The vast majority of practicing U.S. veterinarians maintain a membership with the AVMA.